A motivic construction of the de Rham-Witt complex: Modulus curves and motivic Hasse-Arf theorem

-\begin{remark} When $S$ is the spectrum of a field, the definition of $\CH_0(\mathcal{C}/S)$ coincides with the definition of the \emph{relative Chow group of $0$-cycles} $\mathrm{C}(C,D_C)$ from \cite[Definition 1.6]{Kerz-Saito}.
+\begin{remark} When $S=\Spec k$ and $\Lambda = \mathbb{Z}$, the above definition of $\CH_0(\mathcal{C}/S)$ coincides with the definition of the \emph{relative Chow group of $0$-cycles} $\mathrm{C}(C,D_C)$ from \cite[Definition 1.6]{Kerz-Saito}.
 The latter group is also defined for higher dimensional varieties, and it was used to establish ramified higher dimensional class field theory. \end{remark}